 Appearance and Size

-This cetaceans are characterized, by their robust appearance and their black and white color pattern.
-These features are magnified when they are adults, since in their youth, they may be confused with «seals” , because their white parts are not totally developed.
+These cetaceans are characterized, by their robust appearance and their black and white color pattern.
+These features are magnified when they are adults, since in their youth, killer whales may be confused with «seals” , since their white parts are not totally developed.

-As for the whales calves , their white spots are actually yellowish.
-Another feature that distinguishes them from the other whales, is that they have a dorsal fin in triangular shape with a gray spot behind it, which is very similar to a saddle.
-Males can reach a length of 9 meters long and 5,500 kilograms in weigh.
-In the case of females, they are usually smaller, with only 7 meters in length and 3, 800 kilograms in weight
+Another feature that distinguishes them from the other whales, is that they have a triangular shaped dorsal fin with a gray spot behind it, which is very similar to a saddle.

 Since killer whales belong to the delphinidae family, they have their same characteristic .
 With a large skull which reaches 1 meter in length.
 Its temporal fossa is large and doesn´t look like a snout or beak, its size indicates the strength of the muscles of the jaw to catch its prey.